 The process of scheduling tests can reduce schedule slippage by improving the automation and speed of the testing effort.
 Simple human errors that result in lost time, such as forgetting to execute certain automated tests, can be avoided by scheduling those tests to complete.
 Ensuring the resources are available for the scheduled tests at their planned execution date can further reduce test metrics such as test slippage.

-- Schedule slippage and schedule variance are two important test metrics for evaluating whether the testing efforts are completing within a reasonable time.
+- Use the schedule slippage and schedule variance test metrics to evaluate whether your team’s testing efforts are completing within a reasonable time.

 - No test metric is perfect though.
 Sealights continuous testing platform provides a unified dashboard across all types of test that gives a holistic view of software testing and quality.